rambasnet/Object-Oriented-Programming-Design-Patterns/README.md

 ### Important

-In order to learn coding, it's very important to actually type code on your own from scratch and NOT copy paste!
-You can run provided cells to see the output, follow along and learn from it.
-However, it's very important that you either start a new notebook or add cells and write your own code from scratch to practice the concepts covered with many similar examples and solve the exercises provided for self assessment.
+To learn to code, it's very important to type code on your own from scratch and NOT copy-paste!
+You can run provided cells to see the output, follow along, and learn from it.
+However, it's very important that you either start a new notebook or add cells and write your code from scratch to practice the concepts covered with many similar examples and solve the exercises provided for self-assessment.

 ### Online services

-You can launch an interactive session of this project using online Binder service:
+You can launch an interactive session of this project using the online Binder service:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/badge_logo.svg) or Google Colab.
 Each chapter, where applicable, provides [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com) to simply click and run the notebook in Google's Colab environment.

 ### On a local system